Customerly/Android-SDK/README.md

 ## Permissions

-The following permission will be added to the merged AndroidManifest of your application:
+The following permission will be AUTOMATICALLY added to the merged AndroidManifest of your application:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"